“Good or Bad, Only God Knows.” You will hear this from my father all the time when he tries to make us appreciate the turn of events in our lives.

 With the presence of social media nowadays, communication has evolved a great deal.
 The process of receiving unfavorable feedback, which we know as constructive criticism is now more popularly known as BASHING.

-We eat bashings for breakfast, we also enjoy it for lunch, and we cannot get enough of it until dinner.
+We eat bashing for breakfast, we also enjoy it for lunch, and we cannot get enough of it until dinner.
 We enjoy it more when those negative feedback are directed towards others like celebrities, internet personalities, or popular people not within our reach.
-Oh how we love writing on the comment section and sharing and baring our thoughts!
+Oh, how we love writing on the comment boxes and hitting that share button for the world to know our thoughts!

 While we know we want to know how we are doing, we do not create time to prepare ourselves in openly receiving feedback.
 And we even find it harder to ready ourselves in giving one.